HallettLab/plant-microbe-seminar/content/post/2021-10-12-krause-et-al-2014/index.md

 ## What they did:

 In this review, Krause et al. highlights studies that have focused on biodiversity - ecosystem functioning (BEF) in microbial systems and discusses the importance of future work focusing on .
 They also discuss the differences between manipulated diversity and comparative studies when wanting to study traits.
 Lastly, they go over the importance of taxonomy and identifying traits and trait trade-offs at the single cell or organism level.
-The grimes CSR model is used to sort traits and life stratedgies that could be used for microbial systems.
+The grimes CSR model is used to sort traits and life strategies that could be used for microbial systems.

 ## Conclusions: